Bilinear CNNs for Fine-grained Visual Recognition: Introduction

-In this paper we argue that the main benefit of part-based models is that the resulting representation is translation and pose invariant.
-Texture representations are translationally invariant by design since they are based on orderless aggregation of features in an image.
-Recently, texture representations constructed from features corresponding to layers of a CNN have been shown to be very effective at fine-grained and texture recognition tasks~\cite{cimpoi2016,gong14multi-scale}.
-In such representations, local features are often encoded to a high-dimensional space before aggregation.
-The encoding step is typically not differentiable, hence most texture representations, and their recent deep extensions, fix the local representation and only learn the parameters of the encoder for each dataset.
-Thus the full potential of texture representations has not been reached due to the difficulty of combining texture representations with existing deep learning pipelines.
+In this paper we argue that the effectiveness of part-based reasoning is due to their invariance to position and pose of the object.
+Texture representations are translationally invariant by design as they are based on aggregation of local image features in an \emph{orderless} manner.
+While classical texture representations based on SIFT~\cite{lowe99object} and their recent extensions based on CNNs~\cite{cimpoi2016},\cite{gong14multi-scale}, have been shown to be effective at fine-grained recognition, they have not matched the performance of part-based approaches.
+A potential reason for this gap is that the underlying features in texture representations are not learned in an end-to-end manner and are likely to be suboptimal for the recognition task.